marshally/resume/resume.md

 ### Chief Technology Officer at Downtempo
 >May 2009 - April 2010 (1 year)

-As head technologist, I helped Downtempo grow from a product/design focused boutique consulting firm into a company that could deliver fully functional web applications.
+As head technologist, I nurtured Downtempo from a product/design focused boutique consulting firm into a company that could deliver fully functional web applications.

 * Broke down large projects into detailed plans.
 * Remotely managed a diverse group of freelancers.